Boeing communications chief resigns over decades-old article on women in combat

 According to an excerpt on the U.S. Naval Institute website, the December 1987 article titled "No Right to Fight" said: "At issue is not whether women can fire M-60s, dogfight MiGs, or drive tanks.
 Introducing women into combat would destroy the exclusively male intangibles of war fighting and the feminine images of what men fight for - peace, home, family."

-In Thursday's statement, Golightly said, "The dialogue that followed its publication 33 years ago quickly opened my eyes, indelibly changed my mind, and shaped the principles of fairness, inclusion, respect and diversity that have guided my professional life since."
+U.S. employers have been more responsive to complaints related to sex and racial equality and diversity fueled in part by the #MeToo movement against sexual harassment, and anti-racist activism following the slaying of Black men by police.

+Boeing has touted its strong commitment to improving diversity, though the women on its executive council has fallen from five to two since the beginning of 2019, according to Boeing's annual reports and website.

-(Reporting by Eric M. Johnson in Seattle; Editing by Chris Reese and Richard Chang)
+(Reporting by Eric M. Johnson in Seattle; Additional reporting by David Shepardson in Washington, Tim Hepher in Paris; Editing by Jonathan Oatis, Alistair Bell and Richard Chang)